Nate Vance: 2025 media interviews and public stance

-After returning to the United States, Nate Vance gave a series of high-profile interviews in March 2025 that brought him into the public eye.
+After returning to the United States, Vance gave a series of high-profile interviews in March 2025 that brought him into the public eye.
 In these interviews – with outlets including CNN and the French newspaper Le Figaro – he spoke candidly about his differences with the U.S. government's approach to the Ukraine war, specifically criticizing his cousin JD Vance, who is serving as vice president under Trump.

-Nate Vance, who describes himself as a "Republican-leaning independent" and had been generally supportive of the Trump administration on other issues, said he found his cousin's stance on Ukraine deeply misguided.
+Vance, who describes himself as a "Republican-leaning independent" and had been generally supportive of the Trump administration on other issues, said he found his cousin's stance on Ukraine deeply misguided.

-One of the most notable statements Nate Vance made was calling his cousin and Trump "Vladimir Putin's useful idiots."
+One of the most notable statements Vance made was calling his cousin and Trump "Vladimir Putin's useful idiots."
 In an interview with Le Figaro, he argued that by halting or reducing support for Ukraine, his cousin and Trump were effectively doing Putin's bidding under the false hope of appeasing the Russian leader.
 Vance warned that the Kremlin would not "forget" any U.S. aid cuts despite attempts to curry favor.
-This blunt characterization garnered worldwide media coverage, with major outlets like the BBC and The Telegraph citing Vance's remarks as a stinging rebuke of the Trump administration's policy.
+This blunt characterization garnered worldwide media coverage, with major outlets like the BBC and The Telegraph citing Vance's remarks as a "stinging rebuke" of the Trump administration's policy.

-Nate Vance also condemned the way his cousin treated Volodymyr Zelenskyy, the president of Ukraine, during a White House meeting in late February 2025.
-At that meeting, JD Vance had berated Zelenskyy for being "ungrateful" for U.S. military aid, in what observers described as a confrontational exchange.
-Nate criticized the encounter as "an ambush of absolute bad faith" against Zelenskyy.
-He said he initially tried to give JD the benefit of the doubt – assuming his cousin's harsh public rhetoric about Ukraine was "to please a certain electorate… just the game of politics" – but the disrespect shown to the Ukrainian leader crossed a line.
-Nate had attempted to reach out to JD multiple times during his deployment, offering to share his on-the-ground insight, but to no avail.
-His story was covered by outlets around the world.
+Vance also publicly criticized the treatment of Ukrainian president Volodymyr Zelenskyy during a White House meeting in late February 2025, in which JD Vance accused Zelenskyy of being ungrateful for American military assistance in an exchange that multiple observers characterized as confrontational.
+Nate Vance called the encounter "an ambush of absolute bad faith."
+He stated that he had initially attributed his cousin's public rhetoric critical of Ukraine to political calculation, but said the treatment of Zelenskyy represented a threshold he could not overlook.
+During his deployment, Nate Vance had also made multiple attempts to contact JD Vance to offer firsthand perspective on conditions in Ukraine, without success.
+His account received coverage from news outlets internationally.

 JD Vance eventually responded to the public critique from his cousin.
 In a Fox News interview, the vice president praised Nate as "the toughest guy I knew" and said he would "be happy to talk to him".
 However, JD expressed puzzlement as to why Nate chose to air criticisms in the media, suggesting that his cousin "could have reached out through family" rather than contacting his Senate office or speaking out publicly.
 He also stated that he had refrained from commenting on Nate's service while the war was ongoing.
-Despite this response, as of the time of these interviews, it was unclear if the two relatives had reconnected privately.
+Despite this response, as of the time of these interviews, it was unclear if the two had reconnected privately.

-In September, 2025 Nate Vance was a special guest speaker at the Warsaw Security Forum.
+In September 2025, Vance was a special guest speaker at the Warsaw Security Forum.